saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 The rules for the election process are:
 - Election for the first working group captain will be internal and voting will be done by the Salt core team.
-- Elections for all subsequent working group captains and members will be voted on by the outgoing members of the current working group
+- Elections for all subsequent working group captains and members will be voted on by the outgoing members of the current working group and Salt core team.
+- In the event of a tie, [Thomas Hatch](https://github.com/thatch45), Salt project creator, will make the final decision.

 ## Timelines